koapushjin/Spring2023-DS-capstone/README.md

 ## ACKNOWLEDGEMENT
 We thank Professor Li Guo, Guodong Chen and Yu Zhou for their guidance throughout the project.
-We thank Professor Olivier Marin and Li Guo for their help in reviewing this repo.
+We thank Professor Olivier Marin for his help in reviewing this repo.